After installing MySQL, the data directory must be initialized,

 secure_file_privsystem variable at server startup to a directory where

-To specify options that the MySQL server should use at startup, put them in a
+In the absence of any option files, the server starts with its default settings.
+(See Server Configuration Defaults.)
+To specify options that the MySQL server should use at startup, put them in an option file such as

-If you want MySQL to start automatically when you boot your machine, see Section 9.5, “Starting and Stopping MySQL Automatically”.
+To arrange for MySQL to start without manual intervention at system boot time, see Section 9.5, “Starting and Stopping MySQL Automatically”.

 Data directory initialization creates time zone tables in the